 As currently written, the CIP reliability standards allow utilities significant discretion to determine which of their facilities are "critical assets and the associated critical cyber assets," and therefore are subject to the requirements of the standards.
 In Order No. 706, the Commission directed NERC to revise the standards to require independent oversight of a utility's decisions by industry entities with a "wide-area view," such as reliability coordinators or the Regional Entities, subject to the review of the Commission.
 This revision to the standards, like all revisions, is subject to approval by the affected stakeholders in the standards development process.
 NERC has attempted to address this directive in Version 4 of the CIP standards, which is now under review by the Commission.
+Because it is currently under review, I cannot address its merits at this time.

 When, in Order No. 706, the Commission approved Version 1 of the CIP reliability standards, it also required entities under those standards to self-certify their compliance progress every six months.
 In December 2008, NERC conducted a self-certification study, asking each entity to report limited information on its critical assets and the associated critical cyber assets identified in compliance with reliability standard CIP-002-1.
 As the Commission stated in Order No. 706, the identification of critical assets is the cornerstone of the CIP standards.
-If that identification is not done well, the CIP standards will be ineffective at protecting the bulk power system.
+If that identification is not done well, the CIP standards will be ineffective at maintaining the reliability of the bulk power system.
 The results of NERC's self-certification request showed that only 29% of responding generation owners and operators identified at least one critical asset, while about 63% of the responding transmission owners identified at least one critical asset.
 NERC expressed its concern with these results in a letter to industry stakeholders dated April 7, 2009.